AmigaGPU/fat-agnus/voicemeeeter-advanced-howto-for-soho-studios.md

 The machine which only receives #VBAN does not need to be high spec.
 The fact that clients have been programmed for phones indicates that reception only puts a light load on the system

-#VBAN is such a fascinating subject that I will be playing more with it, since the concept of linking soft mixing consoles via LAN on #DAW's which are mainly linked to hardware mixers like my #Yamaha 16 channel consoles opens up a whole lot of audio control possibilities
+#VBAN is such a fascinating subject that I will be playing more with it, since the concept of linking soft mixing consoles via LAN on #DAW's which are mainly linked to *hardware* **mixers** like my #Yamaha 16 channel consoles opens up a whole lot of audio control possibilities

-I shall also show you, that in case you only use VoiceMeeeter Banana the #VBAN routing is virtually the same, you only have less busses and less hardware channels
+I shall also show you, that in case you only use VoiceMeeeter Banana the #VBAN routing is virtually the same, you only have less busses and less hardware channels.

-I've played extensively with the latest #VoiceMeeeter mixing console & #VBan Network Sound Casterð
+I've played extensively with the latest #VoiceMeeeter mixing console & #VBan **Network Sound Caster**

 #VoiceMeeeter enables you to cast your audio over your LAN in different quality modes, so expensive equipment like #Sonos networked speaker systems are not needed.
 Use the VBan receptors on #win64 #android (and #iOS?) to receive the signal and route it to your speakers.